icinganalysis/icinganalysis.github.io/content/basics/flight_basics.md

 The water freezes on the aircraft surface and forms ice shapes.
 This can affect the aerodynamic performance of the aircraft.

+Ice crystals from clouds can also affect aircraft.
+These do not usually cause ice on the wing leadinge edge, but can accumulate in small passages, such as those in airspeed instruments and some engine components.

+>High Ice Water Content (HIWC) is a relatively new icing hazard, at least from the standpoint of research and understanding.
+HIWC refers to high-altitude ice crystals, which may exist in the tops and anvils of cumulonimbus clouds and thunderstorms.
+Under certain HIWC conditions, turbine engine performance can be affected, including flameouts.
+Research into HIWC conditions continues as of the writing of this section.
+>
+> From "Aviation Weather Handbook", FAA-H-8083-28 [faa.gov](https://www.faa.gov/regulationspolicies/handbooksmanuals/aviation/faa-h-8083-28-aviation-weather-handbook).

+![Schematic drawing of the internal passages of a pitot tube with ice obtructing, with text: FIGURE 96.
+ Internal pitot tube icing.
+It renders airspeed indicator unreliable.](/images/ac00-6a/pitot%20icing.png)
+_From Aviation Weather For Pilots and Flight Operations Personnel.
+AC 00-6A (Cancelled), 1975. [faa.gov](https://www.faa.gov/regulations_policies/advisory_circulars/index.cfm/go/document.information/documentID/22268)_

 ## Resources

 "ALC-33: Inflight Icing" [faasafety.gov](https://www.faasafety.gov/gslac/ALC/course_content.aspx?enroll=true&cID=33)